 The next step is to have a medical professional diagnose the injuries sustained.
 Victims may feel like they are not injured after an accident, but that may be because of the adrenaline and shock that comes with being abruptly involved in an accident.
 As a result, victims may not feel their devastating injuries until hours after an accident has occurred, making it all the more important to undergo medical treatment and testing following an accident.
 Doing so also creates a record of the injuries sustained, adding further validity to the claim.

 Being involved in an accident is one of the more stressful situations you could find yourself in as a driver.
 Fortunately, legal assistance is available if you wish to file an injury claim against the driver responsible for any damages you sustained in an accident.
-A skilled attorney could help you take photographs of the scene of the accident, collect any medical or police reports on your behalf, and interview any witnesses.
+A skilled attorney could help collect evidence on your behalf, including any medical or police reports, and interview witnesses.

 If you wish to leverage these services, make sure to get in touch with an Altoona rear-end collision lawyer today.
 With a trusted ally at your side, you may be able to obtain the monetary damages owed to you.
 To get started on your claim, schedule a free consultation today.